Limegrass/Wanicchou/README.md

 The floating action button sends the searched word into AnkiDroid

 ## TODO
-Save searched words and definitions into an SQLiteDB for offline usage.
+<s>Save searched words and definitions into an SQLiteDB for offline usage.</s>

 SharedPreferences for which language dictionary the search should be conducted.